alper/alpernl/content/posts/week-300/index.md

 Twitter announced the general availability of your own tweets for download in archive form.
 I had [done some preliminary work](http://monsterswell.com/blog/2012/04/a-full-twitter-index-in-your-thinkup/) on this when this option was available to Europeans and now [ThinkUp is busy building](https://github.com/ginatrapani/ThinkUp/issues/1413) a full-fledged importer.

 Sunday morning I finished reading [The Invisibles](http://en.wikipedia.org/wiki/The_Invisibles), a brilliant mind bending comic by Grant Morrison.
 It may not seem like it is relevant to my work, but it very much is in a multitude of strange ways.

+[^1]: I regret not picking a codename for it now.
+Henceforth it shall be known as REYNOSA.
+[^2]: Really, the massive misguided stones necessary to translate Burroughs into German…